-Available at community colleges, universities and nursing institutes, nursing refresher courses help inactive nurses catch up with the latest developments in patient care so they can return to work.
+Nursing refresher courses help inactive nurses catch up with the latest developments in patient care so they can return to work.
 Working nurses who need to meet continuing education requirements for licensure renewal also take these courses.
-Courses are often available in an online format and may be self-paced, although schools may normally have a time limit for completion for such courses.
-Other nursing refresher courses take place on campus and may last as little as a few weekends.

-While there are separate programs designed for registered nurses, licensed practical nurses, licensed vocational nurses and nurse practitioners, courses are typically divided into a theoretical and clinical component.
+While there are separate programs designed for registered nurses, licensed practical nurses, licensed vocational nurses and nurse practitioners, all programs are typically divided into a theoretical and clinical component.
 Each state sets requirements for the number of hours required for both of these components.
-Students completing either an on-campus or online refresher course have to do their supervised clinical work at a local healthcare facility.
-Upon completion of all requirements, students get a certificate of completion and can proceed with the process for reviewing or reinstating their license in their state.

 List of Courses

 The theoretical classroom component of a nursing refresher course reviews nursing management basics and educates students on recent medical and therapeutic advances.
 Coursework is designed to build on the foundational knowledge students already obtained in nursing school or at work, and courses may be taken on-site or online.
 Lectures focus on medical terminology, home health care, surgical advances, medical ethics, diagnostic methods, nutrition and pharmacology.

 Students enrolled in online nursing refresher courses read articles and other electronic materials on these subjects and participate in discussions in online forums.
 While each state sets its own requirements for nursing refresher courses, most refresher courses must include 70-120 hours of theoretical instruction.